18F/handbook/README.md

 ### <a name="contributing"></a>How to Contribute

 There are three ways to contribute to the Handbook: the lazy way, the easy way and the recommended (but advanced) way.
-See [CONTRIBUTING](CONTRIBUTING.md) for detailed intstructions for each.
+See [CONTRIBUTING](CONTRIBUTING.md) for detailed instructions for each.

 ### <a name="toc"></a>TABLE OF CONTENTS